 So far, there have been no infringement procedures, or fines applied, as regards foreign-to-foreign transactions, but at the national level there has been a significant increase in ex officio investigations for the aforementioned breach of the Competition Act.
-As a matter of fact, in 2017, the PCA fined Group Vallis for a failure to notify for €38,500.
-The PCA may initiate such proceedings in reference to infringements that took place within the previous five years.
+Please note that the PCA may initiate such proceedings with regards to infringements that took place within the previous five years.

-Without the relevant clearance from the PCA, the implementation of the transaction will also lack effects, which may have relevant contractual consequences.
+Without the relevant clearance from the PCA, the implementation of the transaction will also be deemed null and void, which may have relevant contractual consequences.
 This effect may be declared as such, and at any time, by a court and, when necessary, the PCA may revoke the concentration and/or order divestment where the transaction has already been closed.